Tuberculosis Testing

 Who needs to get a tuberculosis (TB) test?

 TB tests are required only for students who are identified as being at a higher risk.
-See pages 3 and 4 of the Student Medical Report Form to find out if you need a TB test.
+See the 2024-2025 New Student Vaccination and Tuberculin form, to find out if you need a TB test.

 What kind of TB test is required?